 Teachers share some of the background information provided about the origin of flags and symbols.
+Use the template provided at the end of this document.

-- As a class, SELECT an Indigenous group (reserve, nation, community). - As a class, FIND an image of the Indigenous group's flag. - Independently DRAW the flag. - WRITE the name of the Indigenous group that is represented by the flag above or below the picture of the drawn flag.
+- As a class, SELECT an Indigenous group (reserve, nation, community) or the nation that a Hall of Famer is connected with. - As a class, FIND an image of the Indigenous group's flag. - Independently DRAW the flag. - WRITE the name of the Indigenous group that is represented by the flag above or below the picture of the drawn flag.
 Downloadable template included below. - As a class, BRAINSTORM ideas of what the colours and symbols might represent. - As a class, RESEARCH what the colours and symbols on the flag represent. - OPTIONAL write a description of what the flag represents.